Composer & Maestro of the HOM3OSTASIS Protocol

 Certified Provider/Caregiver February 2008 – June 2009

-Hamilton County Board of Mental Retardation and Developmental Disabilities (MRDD), 1520 Madison Rd, Cincinnati, OH 45206
+Hamilton County Board of Mental Retardation and Developmental Disabilities (MRDD), Cincinnati, OH

 • Provided support services for adults with intellectual disability and/or autism spectrum disorder(s), ranging from social activities, sports, assistance with daily activities, and overall mentoring